MiLk/go-gelf/README.md

 special support ([chunking]) to allow long messages to be split over multiple datagrams.

-This implementation currently supports only UDP as a transport protocol.
-TCP and TLS are unsupported.
+This implementation currently supports UDP and TCP as a transport protocol.
+TLS is unsupported.

 The library provides an API that applications can use to log messages directly to a Graylog server and an `io.Writer` that can be used to